 I have found my share of duds in the craft department through the years, that’s for sure.
 That is why I will not present anything to you unless I know it actually works.
 The most obvious being whether or not it was really possible to create durable personalized dishes.
 I mean, it does sound kind of too good to be true, doesn’t it?
 You wouldn’t want to go through all of the expense and work, only to find out the paint washes right back off.
 Don’t worry, I’ve got you covered.
 Read on for all of the answers to your burning questions!

 I decided to try several different ways and started with a plain set of dishes from the Dollar Store.

 This post contains affiliate links.
 Find my full affiliate policy here.

 You can find lots of printable art, tips, and tutorials in the FREE Resource Library.
 Sign up for exclusive access and to receive the occasional newsletter!

 Is it really possible to create durable personalized dishes with sharpies?

 The short answer is yes, but it depends on your definition of durability.
 There are a couple of different methods to make sharpie painted dishes.
 The first uses regular sharpie markers (the water-based kind) and seals them with a dishwasher safe sealant like this formula of Mod Podge.

 The benefit of this method is that you can use whatever sharpie markers you may already have on hand.
 You don’t need to bake the paint on, but have to seal it well.
 A major drawback I can see with this way of doing it is that the sealant needs 28 days to fully cure.
 I won’t be talking about this method, and I have not tried it, but you can check out this post by apieceofrainbow.com, which describes it in detail.

 This post focuses on the second method:

-Baking oil based sharpie (or marker paint) onto the porcelain or glass surface of your painted dishes.
-I tried to bake on regular sharpie paint, but found two things:
+Baking oil-based sharpie (or marker paint) onto the porcelain or glass surface of your painted dishes.
+Just to make sure, I tried to bake on regular sharpie paint, but found two things: